KamilDzikowski/StillAdventure/README.md

 This is a fully original 3D game created using C++ and the Irrlicht engine (freely available online).

-# How to run locally?
+# How to run?

-The built version is ready to run.
+The built version is ready to run without installation.

+# Credits

+Kamil D Dzikowski, 2014